seri-network/seri-network.github.io/_pages/faq.md

 <details><summary markdown="span"><em>I am a recruiter and I want to schedule in-person interviews with candidates in Delhi.
 How do I do that?</em></summary>
 If you want to interview candidates in-person at NCAER, Delhi, you will have to follow a two-step procedure:
 1. When you register at EJM as a recruiter, be sure to choose the option of interviewing in-person in Delhi.
-1. After you shortlist the candidates for interview, send an email to [jobmarket@ncaer.org](mailto:jobmarket@ncaer.org) specifying the your preferred dates and hours.
+1. After you shortlist the candidates for interview, send an email to [jobmarket@ncaer.org](mailto:jobmarket@ncaer.org) specifying your preferred dates and hours (e.g., Dec 21 from 10 AM to 12 noon and Dec 22 from 1 PM to 3 PM).
 Blocks of time will be allocated on a first-come, first-served basis and you will be notified about the same.
 </details>&nbsp;

 <details><summary markdown="span"><em>I am a recruiter and I have formal procedure for recruitment at my organization, which requires the candidates to apply directly to us.
 Can we still use IJME?</em></summary>